 A node refers to a specific element or a fixed defined step in your chatbot flow.

-Select the desired node with a click, then drag the node onto the canvas using drag-and-drop.
+Select the desired node with a click, it will automatically be opened on the canvas.

 💡